krfkeith/tart/trunk/doc/source/intro/conversions.rst

 Type testing
 ------------

-Sometimes you need to test the type of a variable, the :keyword:`isa` keyword can be used for this.
+Sometimes you need to test the type of a variable, the :kw:`isa` keyword can be used for this.
 It works for both reference types and union types::

   if a isa float {